gianpieroc/movie-watch/README.md

     2. prettier.
     3. husky: prepush mode: triggers coverage. prepush mode: triggers eslint.
-    4. Coverage: 80% for statements,  except branches which has 70%.
+    4. Coverage: 80% for most of measures except branches which has 70%.

 ### ApiBuilder
   To show up inheritance in javascript, I created ApiGateway as parent Class in api folder.
 And Movie, Streaming, and List inherits from it.